© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Caer Estyn Hillfort is a scheduled monument protected by Cadw under reference FL066.
 View the official record →

-Caer Estyn Hillfort is a prehistoric defensive earthwork located in Flintshire, Wales, scheduled as an ancient monument under reference SAM FL066.
+Caer Estyn Hillfort is a prehistoric defensive earthwork located in Flintshire, Wales, designated as a scheduled ancient monument under Cadw reference FL066.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL066.

 Caer Estyn Hillfort dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Caer Estyn Hillfort is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL066.